Key Considerations When Writing Content

 How can you create webpages that work for users and search engine spiders alike?
 This SEO lesson gets you ready with the key considerations for writing quality content.

-We’ll start with some crucial questions to consider before picking up the proverbial pen.
+We’ll teach you some crucial questions to consider before picking up the proverbial pen.

 SEO Tip: Refer your copywriting team to this page.
 It could help them produce higher quality content.